estelle/flexbox/draft/01_flexbox.md

       <a href="#5">Contact Us</a>
     </nav>

-In the above code, with it's `display` property set to `flex`, the nav is turned into a flex container, and it's child links are all flex items.
-These links, being flex items, are flex-level boxes, semantically still links, but now flex items in their presentation.
+In the above code, with it's `display` property set to `flex`, the `<nav>` is turned into a flex container, and its child links are all flex items.
+These links are flex-level boxes, semantically still links, but now flex items in their presentation.
 They are not inline-level boxes: rather, they participate in their container’s flex formatting context.
-The white space is ignored.
+Therefore, the white space is ignored.

     nav {
       display: flex;